Jaspersoft/js-ios-sdk/Docs/readme.txt

 Source Build
 --------------------

-See the /docs/iOSSDKInstallGuide.pdf for detailed instructions.
+See the SDK Install Guide (/docs/iOSSDKInstallGuide.pdf) for detailed instructions.